KernelFierce/ShivaTeach/src/README.md

 ### Firestore Integration & Live Data
 - **All Mock Data Removed**: All static and mock data files and references have been completely removed from the project.
-- **Live Data on All Dashboards**: The Main Dashboard, Teacher Dashboard, Student Dashboard, Leads, and Courses pages are now all 100% powered by live data from Firestore.
+- **Live Data on All Dashboards**: The Main Dashboard, Teacher Dashboard, Student Dashboard, Parent Portal, Leads, Courses, and SuperAdmin pages are now all 100% powered by live data from Firestore.
 - **Functional Admin Pages**:
     - **User Management**: Admins can now add and edit users directly from the UI.
 User creation and updates are handled securely on the client-side using batch writes.
     - **Organization Settings**: The settings page is now fully active, allowing admins to fetch and update tenant-level configuration in real-time.
     - **Course Management**: The courses page now displays a live, structured view of all subjects and their associated courses from the database.
 - **Teacher Availability**: Teachers can now set and save their weekly availability, with data being written to and read from Firestore.
 - **Student & Parent Portals**: The student dashboard displays live assignment and session data.
 The parent portal displays live invoice and payment data.
 The full assignment submission workflow is implemented with Firebase Storage.
+- **Live SuperAdmin Dashboard**: The SuperAdmin dashboard now displays live platform-wide statistics.
 - **On-Demand Data Seeding**: An isolated, safe seeding page has been re-established at `/seed`.
 This allows an administrator to reliably wipe and populate all necessary collections with a comprehensive set of sample data in one click.
-The script has been updated to support the latest data models, including per-user session references and teacher availabilities.
+The script has been updated to support the latest data models, including per-user session references, assignments, and conversations.

 ### Security
 - **Secure Data Fetching**: Implemented a more secure data model for sessions and assignments by creating per-user subcollections (`sessionsAsStudent`, `sessionsAsTeacher`, `assignments`) to prevent users from being able to query all sensitive data in the system.